Platform > Execution Layer

 Turn data + AI outputs into action.

-The Rayven Execution Layer closes the loop between data and action; automating workflows, deploying AI models, firing alerts + triggering system updates based on what's happening in your business right now.
+The Rayven Execution Layer closes the loop between data and action; automating workflows, deploying AI models, firing alerts + triggering system updates based on what's happening right now.
+Rayven MCP extends this further, giving AI governed, real-time access to your contextualised operational data.

 No-code automationAI model deploymentReal-time alertingCross-system triggers